 - Hold a valid classroom teaching certificate

-- Two (2) years of creditable teaching experience (may be obtained concurrently during program coursework)
+- Three (3) years of creditable teaching experience (may be obtained concurrently during program coursework)

 To be eligible to receive the standard Educational Diagnostician Certificate, a candidate must also: